DeniseAlicia/Code1/Documentation.md

 Next, we had to familiarize ourselfs with GitHub.
 That included setting up an account as well as a personal *Code1*-Repository (which we are in right now).
 Additionally, each team had to set up a repository and link their personal repositories within.
 This taught us a bit about some GitHub basics, like markdown pages, collaborators and why simultaneously working on the same file is complicated (branching).

 After that, we cloned our personal repositories into Visual Studio Code and were told to play around with branches, merges and push/pull mechanics.
-That got us warmed up to some of
+That got us warmed up to some more Git-mechanics.
+This included:

+- What are merging conflicts and how can you deal with them?
+-

+During this 'testing out' phase, I stumbled upon this
 ## **Vocabulary**

 *repository*: a storage environment for programmers to store code and other useful stuff.
 It makes managing projects easier